-The monument to the Fourteenth Connecticut Volunteers is south of Gettysburg on Hancock Avenue just north of The Angle.
+The monument to the Fourteenth Connecticut Volunteer Infantry Regiment is south of Gettysburg on Hancock Avenue just north of The Angle.
 (39.81384° N, 77.23543° W; map; Monument maps: Hancock Avenue at Ziegler’s Grove or Hancock Avenue at The Angle) It was dedicated on July 3rd, 1884 by the Survivors of the 14th Connecticut.

 About the monument to the 14th Connecticut